MostafaElGamal/vue-dynamic-filters/README.md

 ## Installing

-This package is available on npm.
+This package is availabel on npm.

 Using npm: